Kariega's Wildlife History

 The number of white and black rhinoceros have decreased significantly in the last 10 years or so and are now endangered.
 The main reason for this dramatic decline is increased poaching to obtain rhino horn which is believed to have medicinal properties.
 Despite the fact that it is made up of nothing more than keratin (which also makes up hair and fingernails), rhino horn is sold openly in pharmacies across Asia.
 Both black and white rhinoceros have been introduced into the Eastern Cape, including at Kariega Game Reserve, in an attempt to provide safe refuge and stabilize numbers.

 Despite their extermination from the province in the early 20th century, buffalo have been successfully re-introduced into the Eastern Cape and Kariega Game Reserve is currently home to a growing herd.
 As part of the Big 5, buffalo are considered a trophy hunt, but thankfully they are not endangered and exist abundantly in many areas of Africa.

 Arriving in 1991, zebra was one of the first species to be introduced at Kariega Game Reserve.
 This gentle grazing species has grown to abundant numbers on the reserve.

 Giraffe were successfully introduced to Kariega Game Reserve, also in 1991, and they are thriving.
 These browsing herbivores thrive on the lush Eastern Cape thicket and impart an extremely gentle and elegant presence on the low lying plains of the reserve.

-The records of hippo in the Eastern Cape are sporadic due to the hippopotami dependence on river habitats, which are in turn dependant on water supply.
+The records of hippo in the Eastern Cape are sporadic due to the hippopotami dependence on river habitats, which are in turn dependent on water supply.
 The occurrence of rain in the Eastern Cape is itself sporadic at best, and coupled with the hunting patterns of the 19th and 20th century, this explains scarce documentation of sightings.
 However with two full rivers, Kariega is the ideal habitat for this archaic species.